1jour1vin

 Nose

-with notes of morello cherry, small black berries combined with truffle, spices, and a hint of vanilla and tobacco
+with notes of sour cherry and black berries, combined with truffle and spices, and a hint of vanilla and tobacco

 Serve